raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step09.md

 ![Picture of the chassis containing the motors and a pen marking where a hole needs to be made for one of the axels of a motor](images/)

-**2.** Make a hole that is big enough for the motors’ axels to fit through.
+**2.** Make a hole that is big enough for the motors’ axles to fit through.

 If your chassis is made out of cardboard, use a sharp object such as a pencil or screwdriver to carefully poke holes through the sides of the box.

 ![Picture of a pencil poking out of the side of the cardboard box where the axel of a motor will protrude.](images/)

 **3.** You will need to fix the motors in place, otherwise they will move once the wheels are attached and the motors are powered.

 Use a permanent or removable fastening to hold the motors down.
 If this is your prototype, tape or cable ties might be best as these will be easy to remove.